aihub-dev/share-chat/README.md

 ## Introduction

-ShareGPT is an open-source Chrome Extension for you to share your wildest ChatGPT conversations with one click.
+AIHub is an open-source Chrome Extension for you to share your wildest ChatGPT conversations with one click.

 ### Features